Co-op confirms it is selling its farms

 The announcement came after speculation from the BBC that the business will record losses of over £2billion when it posts its annual results at the end of March.

-The Co-op contract farms land on behalf of several clients in the Borders region.
+The Co-op contract farms land on behalf of several clients in the Borders region and describes the arable Whitsome Hill as its Borders office base.

 It runs its ‘From Farm to Fork’ operation - inviting schoolchildren onto farms to learn about where their food comes from - from the Hirsel Estate at Coldstream.